-Assessment options have been constrained due to the programme being a blended learning course.
-Principal amongst these constraints are:
+Assessment options have been selected as being appropriate with the programme being a blended learning course.
+Other considerations regarding the selection of assessment tools have been:

-- The need to meet the requirements of both the University of Worcester (Quality Standards for Flexible and Distributed Learning, August 2006, 5.3) and those of the CIPP regarding the risk of impersonation. - The technical nature of much of the content does not lend itself to a wide variety of assessment techniques. - Employers expect the qualification to provide proof of technical competence.
+- The need to meet the requirements of both the University of Worcester (UW Quality Standards for flexible and distributed learning) and those of the CIPP. - The technical nature of much of the content lends itself to the selection of examination in certain subject areas. - Employers expectations that the qualification will provide proof of technical competence.

 As a result of these considerations assessment for this programme is through a mix of work related assignments and examinations.
 Examinations ensure that a student has to physically appear at regular periods in order to pass the course and are the most appropriate assessment technique to provide proof of technical competence.
 Work related assignments provide greater freedom for students to demonstrate their own development in areas such as critical analysis and to relate their learning to their workplace.
-As an added safeguard against fraud/impersonation each work related assignment must be signed off by the student's employer prior to submission.
-Thus the assessment strategy has been devised to address the constraints above and also be appropriate to the technical nature of the subject.
+Thus the assessment strategy has been devised to address the considerations above and also be appropriate to the technical nature of the subject.

-72% of assessments, the assignments, on the programme are work based.
+73% of assessments, the assignments, on the programme are work based.
 Work based learning is therefore integrated with the assessment strategy where possible.
 Although the course design team are of the view that all the assessments are work related it is accepted that the assignments are the assessments where students will be able to directly apply their work place experiences to their study and vice versa.
-In making this statement the design team draw upon the definition of work based learning provided by the QAA (Code of Practice for the assurance of academic quality and standards in higher education, Section 9, Work based and placement learning, P2, 14).